-Rossmoyne caters for the needs of these very able students by grouping them in discrete classes for their selected language as well as English, Mathematics, Science and Society & Environment.
+Rossmoyne caters for the needs of these very able students by grouping them in discrete classes for their selected language.
 Students will remain in these discrete groups through Years 7, 8, 9 and 10.

 A differentiated curriculum is covered as these voracious students engage in studies at greater depth or make links to other learning areas.

-- Fast-paced accelerated programs allowing students to take WACE language exams in Year 11;
+- Fast-paced accelerated programs enabling them to take WACE language exams in Year 11*;

 - cross-curricular activities, i.e. working with other teachers in different subjects;